 Pillar #3: Functionality

 The third pillar of software quality is functionality, what your software can do to help people.
 80% of features are never used, make the 20% count.
-Functionality is an essential component of software quality, but its only part of the picture.
+Functionality is an essential component of software quality, but it’s only part of the picture.

 Pillar #4: Testing

 The fourth pillar of software quality is testing.
-Its the part that makes sure the other three are working.
+It’s the part that makes sure the other three are working.
 The quality of your code depends on the quality of your testing.
 Conclusion In a sense, the 4 Pillars of Software Quality is a bit of a misnomer.
 Each of these pillars is a derivative of the others.
 They support each other.
 They are interdependent.